RaeOfChey/Slugfolio/README.md

 ## License
 This project is licensed under the MIT License, which allows you to freely use, modify, and distribute this software, provided proper attribution is given.

+## Contributing
+Contributions are welcome!
+If you'd like to contribute to this project, follow the steps below.

+- Step 1: Fork the repository.
+- Step 2: Create a feature branch: git checkout -b feature/new-feature
+- Step 3: Commit your changes: git commit -m "Add new feature"
+- Step 4: Push to the branch: git push origin feature/new-feature
+- Step 5: Open a pull request.

+## Tests
+Currently, this project does not have any automated tests.
+However, if you'd like to add tests, feel free to contribute!
+You can set up testing using a framework like Mocha or Jest.

 ## Questions
 If you have any questions about the repository, feel free to reach out by opening an issue or contacting me directly at cheyennaraelynn@gmail.com You can also find more of my work on GitHu at https://github.com/RaeOfChey.